AI For Furnace No-Heat Calls

 A no-heat call hits voicemail while the caller keeps searching for furnace repair.

-AfterThe call is answered, classified, and moved into a dispatch, diagnostic, estimate, or callback path.
+AfterThe call is answered, classified, and sent into a dispatch, diagnostic, estimate, or callback path.

 Dispatch calls back without room impact, access, or cold-night context.